priiiya3/Weather-App/README.md

 ### Retry Later: Attempt to fetch the weather data again later when the server might be less busy.
 ### Contact Support: If the issue persists, contacting the support team of the weather API for further assistance is advisable.
 ### Contact Information
-For additional support or inquiries, feel free to reach out via email: Your Email Address
+For additional support or inquiries, feel free to reach out via email: [my-mail](priyasingh3709@gmail.com)